-The worst case scenario for disposing of this glass would be through general waste – as it would be a real waste to simply throw a valuable commodity such as glass away – but also because it will increase your requirements for general waste bins (which tend to be more expensive) and also it will increase the weight of your bins (which will increase your costs – because general waste prices are often based on weight of the bin).
+The worst case scenario for disposing of this glass would be through general waste as it would be a real waste to simply throw a valuable commodity such as glass away.
+In addition, it will also increase your requirements for general waste bins (which tend to be more expensive) and the weight of your bins (which will increase your costs, because general waste prices are often based on weight of the bin).
 See our blog on bin sizes Australia.

 Check out our blog on the importance of secure waste disposal to combat ocean pollution.

-A broken glass recycling collection can serve to reduce your costs – improve your processes and also decrease space taken up by bins and reduce the number of bin collections you require.
+A broken glass recycling collection can serve to reduce your costs, improve your processes, decrease space taken up by bins and reduce the number of bin collections you require.